adhik2024/calculator.github.io/README.md

 # calculator.github.io

-calculator made with HTML and CSS
+The CSS/HTML Calculator is a meticulously designed and feature-rich calculator built using HTML and CSS technologies.
+This web-based calculator offers a sleek and intuitive user interface that provides a seamless and efficient calculation experience for users of all levels.